A jump start 7 years in the making

-At least years Blizzcon, Blizzard announced the confirmation of official vanilla World of Warcraft servers.
-Before this shocking announcement, Blizzard unofficial stance on all things Warcraft was future oriented -- they didn't want to look back
+At last years Blizzcon, Blizzard announced the confirmation of official vanilla World of Warcraft servers.
+Before this shocking announcement, Blizzard unofficial stance on all things Warcraft was future-oriented -- they didn't want to look back

 Blizzard has learned from that PR blunder and now classic WoW is very much a real thing.
 Perhaps Warcraft 3 fans have angry vanilla WoW players to thank for patch 1.29 and the numerous QoL improvements it brought.
 Blizzard's eventual concession to their anger could have very well have been the start of the developer's classic games revival.

 And, If a remastered Warcraft 3 is revealed around the same time classic World of Warcraft is released, it's easy to imagine the overlap among nostalgic Warcraft fans.
 Ignoring the time-tested esport and rich multiplayer custom maps, Warcraft 3 still has one of the best RTS campaigns ever made and the story told is a direct lead up to the events in World of Warcraft.